pushpendra021/python_project/README.md

 # python_project
-How to connect MongoDB and sqlite with python
+1. How to handle API data in Python?

+2. We are creating a small project to learn how to connect Python with MongoDB and how to perform CRUD operations in this small project.

+3. We are creating a small project to learn how to connect Python with SQLite and how to perform CRUD operations in this small project.